What Is Business Continuity Management?

 Jump to a section

-Contrary to popular belief, BCM is not just about having a plan.
-It is about organisations establishing, maintaining, and improving an effective system that allows them to respond successfully should disruption strike.
+Every business faces unique risks.
+The business continuity lifecycle helps identify threats, assess their impact, and build resilience to ensure an effective response.
+BCM is not just about having a plan.
+It's about creating, maintaining, and improving a system that ensures organisations can respond effectively to disruptions.
 It helps safeguard the interests of an organisation's key stakeholders, reputation, brand, and value-creating activities.

-How is it different from a Business Continuity Management System?
+How Is BCM Different From a Business Continuity Management System?

-• Understanding the organisation's needs and the necessity for establishing Business Continuity Management Policy and objectives
+• Understanding the organisation's needs and the necessity for establishing a business continuity management policy and objectives

 • Implementing and operating controls and measures for managing an organisation's overall capability to manage disruption